It’s essential that, as teachers, we comply with copyright legislation to avoid infringements that could lead to financial or reputational loss.

-However, you can still copy text and images from the internet (even if a webpage includes a © symbol and an ‘All Rights Reserved’ statement) because it’s licensed as long as the copying is for educational purposes (as mandated in Part VB of the Copyright Act).
+However, you can still copy text and images from the internet (even if a webpage includes a © symbol and an ‘All Rights Reserved’ statement) because it’s licensed as long as the copying is for educational purposes.

 Links to web pages that have not been made available with the copyright owner's consent may give rise to liability because it could be seen as inviting students to download infringing material.